MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMApplicationPhasedDeployment.md

 ## SYNOPSIS

-Use this cmdlet to get a phased deployment for an application.
+Get a phased deployment for an application.

 ## SYNTAX